(Please submit your information below)

 A DUI HAS TWO SEPARATE AND DISTINCT COMPONENTS:

-1. Criminal - Guilt or Innocense of DUI offense
+1. Criminal - Guilt or Innocence of DUI offense

 If you are under 21 years of age in Illinois there is a "Zero" tolerance for alcohol and driving.
-If you are convicted of a DUI, the first offense will result in a minimum 1 year suspension of your drivers license.
+If you are convicted for DUI, the first offense will result in a minimum 1-year suspension of your driver's license.
 In addition, you may be imprisoned for up to one year and fined up to $2,500.

 2. Civil - Statutory Summary Suspension